YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]EDITING Applies to: TRM

 Enables the EDITING mode for the $PRINCIPAL device.
-If you enable EDITING, YottaDB/GT.M allows the use of the left and right cursor movement keys and certain <CTRL> characters within the current input line.
+If you enable EDITING, YottaDB allows the use of the left and right cursor movement keys and certain <CTRL> characters within the current input line.
 You can recall the last input line using the up or down arrow key.
 The editing functions are the same as during direct mode command input as described in the "Line Editing" section of the "Operating & Debugging in Direct Mode" chapter except that backspace is not treated the same as the erase character from terminfo which is usually delete (ASCII 127).
 NOECHO disables EDITING mode.

 Set the environment variable gtm_principal_editing to specify the mode for EDITING.
-For example, gtm_principal_editing="EDITING" enables EDITING mode at YottaDB/GT.M startup.
+For example, gtm_principal_editing="EDITING" enables EDITING mode at YottaDB startup.
 You can also specify the mode for INSERT.
 For example, gtm_principal_editing="NOINSERT:EDITING".
 If you specify both modes then separate them with a colon (":") and put them in any order.

 By default, EDITING mode is disabled.